 Scientific studies have shown that RPT contributes a lot to the success of the treatment.
 When a group of scientists followed patients who had undergone cocaine rehabilitation, the group that received RPT was able to maintain the results of the therapy after a 6- and 12-month period, unlike the group that received only clinical treatment.

-RPT can be administered both in individual counseling and group sessions.
+Individual counseling and group sessions play roles in RPT.
 Even though the primary goal of this therapy is maintaining abstinence, it also includes strategies for dealing with relapse.
-Relapse is seen as an opportunity to learn from mistakes, to develop better self-monitoring skills, to identify triggers and to improve coping strategies or learn new ones.
+Relapse can serve as an opportunity to learn from mistakes, to develop better self-monitoring skills, to identify triggers and to improve coping strategies or learn new ones.

 Get the Help You Need Today From Apex Recovery San Diego